 Changes to Draft 2.5 Clause 4.3.23.2:

 An EPD STA is a STA that supports EPD format MSDUs.
 EPD STAs, other than those operating in the 5.9 GHz bands, indicate their support through a bit in the Capability Information, DMG STA Capability Information, and Relay Capabilities fields.
-When two EPD STAs in a BSS exchange MSDUs, each transmission that has an individually addressed RA uses EPD; if either STA does not support EPD, such exchange of MSDUs uses LPD.
+An EPD STA, when transmitting an MSDU with an individually addressed RA, uses EPD if the recipient supports EPD; otherwise such individually addressed transmissions use LPD.

 In MPDUs transmitted with group address RA, the choice between of EPD or LPD format of MSDUs in the MPDU is controlled by the announced policy of the BSS. (see 5.1.4 (MSDU format)).